The Critical Mean-field Chayes-Machta Dynamics: Introduction

 When $q \in (1,2]$, there is no metastability window, and the mixing time of the mean-field CM dynamics is $\Theta(\log n)$ for all $\la \neq \lc(q)$.
 In view of these results, the only case remaining open is when $q \in (1,2]$ and $\la = \lc(q)$.
 Our main result shown below concerns precisely this regime, which is particularly delicate and had resisted analysis until now for reasons we explain in our proof overview. \begin{theorem} The mixing time of the CM dynamics on the complete $n$-vertex graph when $\la=\lc(q) = q$ and $q \in (1,2)$ is $O(\log n \cdot \log \log n)$. \end{theorem}

 A $\Omega(\log n)$ lower bound is known for the mixing time of the mean-field CM dynamics that holds for all $p \in (0,1)$ and $q > 1$~\cite{BSmf}.
 Therefore, our result is tight up to the lower order $O(\log \log n)$ factor, and in fact even better as we explain in Remark~\ref{remark:betterbound}.
 The conjectured tight bound when $\la=\lc(q)$ and $q \in (1,2)$ is $\Theta(\log n)$.
 We mention that the $\la=\lc(q)$ and $q=2$ case, which is quite different and not covered by Theorem~\ref{thm:critical:q<2:main}, was considered earlier in~\cite{LNNP} for the closely related Swendsen-Wang dynamics, and a tight $\Theta(n^{1/4})$ bound was established for its mixing time.
-The same mixing time bound is expected for the CM dynamics in this regime; see Remark~\ref{remark:q=2} for further comments about the $\la=\lc(q)$, $q=2$ case.
+The same mixing time bound is expected for the CM dynamics in this regime.

 Our result establishes a striking behavior for random-cluster dynamics when $q \in (1,2)$.
 Namely, there is no slowdown (exponential or power law) in this regime at the critical threshold $\la=\lc(q)$.
 Note that for $q > 2$, as described in \eqref{eq:mt-large-q} above, the mixing time of the dynamics undergoes an exponential slowdown, transitioning from $\Theta(\log n)$ when $\la < \ls$, to a power law at $\la = \ls$, and to exponential in $n$ when $\la \in (\ls,\lS)$.
 The absence of a critical slowdown for $q \in (1,2)$ was in fact predicted by the statistical physics community~\cite{Gar}, and our result provides the first rigorous proof of this phenomenon.
+See Remark~\ref{remark:q=2} for further comments.